LEARN JAPANESE WITH PIMSLEUR

 Nagasaki [長崎] - The second bomb

-Nagasaki is a city of around 450,000 on the island of Kyushu which is relatively close to the Asian mainland.
-The city has a long history of exchanges commercial and international, even at a time when Japan was isolated from the world.
+Nagasaki is a city with about 450,000 inhabitants on the island of Kyushu, which is relatively close to the Asian continent.
+The city has a long history of exchanges in trade and international relations, even at times when Japan was isolated from the world.

 Portuguese, Dutch and Chinese influences can be seen in the architecture, festivals, food and daily life.
 The atomic bombing of Nagasaki on August 9, 1945 claimed the lives of up to 80,000 people and resulted in the destruction of much of the city.
 Like Hiroshima, the city has a world peace park and a museum.